alisheikh/luwak/README.md

 ------------------

 Queries selected by the monitor to run against an InputDocument are passed to a CandidateMatcher class.
-Four basic implementations are provided:
+Three basic implementations are provided:
 * SimpleMatcher - reports which queries matched the InputDocument
 * ScoringMatcher - reports which queries matched, with their scores
 * ExplainingMatcher - reports which queries matched, with an explanation for their scores
-* IntervalsMatcher - reports which queries matched, with the individual matches for each query

 In addition, luwak has two multithreaded matchers which wrap the simpler matchers:
 * ParallelMatcher - runs queries in multiple threads as they are collected from the Monitor